 Performance-based Restricted Shares.
 On April 1, 2022, 600,000 performance-based restricted shares were granted to the Company's former CEO of which 450,000 shares were forfeited on December 31, 2022.
 The remaining shares will fully vest on the third anniversary of the grant date based on the achievement of contractually defined EBITDA and share price growth targets.
 The fair value of the market-based restricted shares was determined using a Monte Carlo simulation valuation model and the shares were expensed over the applicable service period based on the probability of the Company's attainment of the contractually defined performance targets.
-This probability of performance attainment is assessed quarterly and if the Company estimates that it is not probable that the performance conditions will be satisfied, adjustments to prior and future expense will be recorded at that time.
+This probability of performance attainment is assessed quarterly and if the Company estimates that it is not probable that the performance conditions will be satisfied, adjustments to prior expense will be recorded at that time.

 Performance-based Restricted Stock Units.
 On July 1, 2023, the Company granted 797,915 performance-based restricted stock units to its executive officers.
 The number of performance-based restricted stock units that will ultimately vest and be received by the participants is based on achievement of contractually defined EBITDA growth targets to be measured over the period ending fiscal 2025.
 The Company estimates the fair-value of performance-based restricted stock units based on the closing stock price on the date of the grant which was \$5.04.
-The Company assesses the probability of target attainment on a quarterly basis and records the expense over the vesting period.
-As of July 2, 2023, the Company has assessed the probability at maximum target attainment.
+The probability of performance attainment is assessed quarterly and if the Company estimates that it is not probable that the performance conditions will be satisfied, adjustments to prior expense will be recorded at that time.

 Stock Options.
 The Company has issued options to purchase shares of its common stock to certain employees and officers of the Company.
-These options become exercisable and are being expensed over their three-year vesting period.
+These options became exercisable and were expensed over their three-year vesting period.
 The options expire seven years from the date of the grant and were issued with an exercise price equal to the fair market value of the stock price on the date of grant, or \$7.12 per share.

-The following is a summary of all stock option activity for the six months ended July 2, 2023:
+The following is a summary of all stock option activity for the nine months ended October 1, 2023:

-Options Weighted Average Exercise Price Average Remaining Contractual Life (in years) Aggregate Intrinsic Value (1) Options outstanding at January 1, 2023 975,500 Forfeited \$7.12 Options Outstanding at July 2, 2023 975,500 \$7.12 4.1 \$ Vested or expected to vest at July 2, 2023 975,500 \$7.12 4.1 \$ Options exercisable at July 2, 2023 868,250 \$7.12 4.1 \$-
+Options Average Remaining Contractual Life (in years) Aggregate Intrinsic Value (1) Options outstanding at January 1, 2023 975,500 Forfeited Options Outstanding at October 1, 2023 975,500 \$7.12 3.9 \$ Vested or expected to vest at October 1, 2023 975,500 \$7.12 3.9 \$ Options exercisable at October 1, 2023 975,500 \$7.12 3.9 \$ -

-(1) The aggregate intrinsic value is calculated using the difference between the market price of the Company's common stock at July 2, 2023 of \$5.04 and the grant price for only those awards that have a grant price that is less than the market price of the Company's common stock at July 2, 2023.
-There were no awards having a grant price less than the market price of the Company's common stock at July 2, 2023.
+(1) The aggregate intrinsic value is calculated using the difference between the market price of the Company's common stock at October 1, 2023 of \$6.59 and the grant price for only those awards that have a grant price that is less than the market price of the Company's common stock at October 1, 2023.
+There were no awards having a grant price less than the market price of the Company's common stock at October 1, 2023.